cspreadingroup/cspreadingroup.github.io/_pages/about.md

 Welcome to the website for the reading group on infinite domain constraint satisfaction problems.
 Here, we'll post the schedule for our meetings as well as notes and other related material.

-The plan is to read through Manuel Bodirsky's book <i>Complexity of Infinite Domain Constraint Satisfaction Problems</i>, whose postscript version you can find <a href="https://wwwpub.zih.tu-dresden.de/~bodirsky/Book.pdf">here</a>.
+The plan is to read through <b>Manuel Bodirsky's</b> book <i>Complexity of Infinite Domain Constraint Satisfaction Problems</i>, whose postscript version you can find <a href="https://wwwpub.zih.tu-dresden.de/~bodirsky/Book.pdf">here</a>.

-The meetings take place online.
+The meetings take place <b>online</b>.
 If you're interested in participating, get in touch with p.marimon19 "at" imperial.ac.uk.

 Few resources:
 <ul>